-2. Next Chemical Composition of Grapes Is Acids

-There are few mineral acids (less than 1 g / l of the must) and they are mainly in the form of salts: sulphates, chlorides, phosphates (calcium, potassium, magnesium, iron).
-There are many more organic acids (carboxylic) (between 5 and 15 g / l of must).
-The largest share is represented by: tartaric, malic, citric, succinic, and α-methyl-malic acid.
+There are few mineral acids (less than 1 g / l of the must), and they are mainly in the form of salts: sulfates, chlorides, phosphates (calcium, potassium, magnesium, iron).
+There are many more organic acids (carboxylic) (between 5 and 15 g / l of the must).
+The largest share is represented by tartaric, malic, citric, succinic, and α-methyl-malic acid.
 “These acids form the total acids of grapes and together with the lactic“ total acids of wine ”(Foulonneau, 2009, 25).

-In addition to the mentioned carboxylic acids, there is another group of organic (carboxylic) acids, which has less effect on total acids and more on the aroma of grapes.
-These are: methanoic (ant), ethanoic (acetic), propanoic, butanoic, pentanoic (valerian), hexanoic (kapron), decanoic (capric), nonanoic (pelargonium), dodecanoic (laurel), etc.
+In addition to the mentioned carboxylic acids, there is another group of organic (carboxylic) acids, which has less effect on total acids and more on grapes’ aroma.
+These are: methanoic (ant), ethanoic (acetic), propanoic, butanoic, pentanoic (valerian), hexanoic, decanoic (capric), nonanoic (pelargonium), dodecanoic (laurel), etc.

 3. Chemical Composition of Grapes-Minerals

 The content ranges between 3 to 6% by weight of the grapes and is found mainly in the hard parts.
-Due to the process of red wine production (maceration), there are more of them in red than white wines.
+Due to red wine production (maceration), there are more of them in red than white wines.

-A newer version of the page has: